yagpdb-cc/yagpdb-cc/website/docs/fun/counting/overview.md

 :::tip Initialization

-There are two ways to initialize this command:

-1. Set `$Admin` to an administrator role ID in quotes, then send "0"
+Set `$Admin` to an administrator role ID, then send "0"
-2. Count incorrectly for a rotation (until wrong/count resets)

 This initializes all database values and sets the count to 1